 Harcourts has a registered training academy which will teach you how to operate a business, which, as a real estate sales consultant is what you are doing.
 Our training teaches our sales consultants how to be a market specialist, a negotiator, a prospector, so you can go out and gain your own listings and build your own business with clients who will keep coming back to you.

-If you want more information about switching to a career in real estate Harcourts is hosting a free Careers Evening in Auckland on Tuesday 13 February 2018, at Harcourts Auckland Regional Office, Alpers Av, Newmarket.
-Click HERE to register.
+If you want more information about switching to a career in real estate, Harcourts regularly hosts a free Careers Evening in Auckland, click HERE to find out more.